AlexandreJean/AzureUseFirewallCaptureExternalRequest/README.md

 * 1x route : to redirect all traffic to firewall (file route.tf)

 # Deploy solution
-Once you have customize all the files, you can run Terraform commands:
+Once you have customize all the files, you can run Terraform commands, you need to have the azure access configured prior to run the command with the associated rights:
 ```
 terraform init
 terraform plan